 In the divide by one mode, the output rise and fall times will limit the peak to peak output voltage swing.
-For a 400MHz output, the peak to peak swing of the 12430 output will be approximately 700mV.
-This swing will gradually degrade as the output frequency increases, at 800MHz the output swing will be reduced to approximately 400mV.
-For a worst case analysis, it would be safe to assume that the 12430 output will always generate at least a 400mV output swing.
+For a 400MHz output, the peak to peak swing of the 12439 output will be approximately 700mV.
+This swing will gradually degrade as the output frequency increases, at 800MHz the output swing will be reduced to approximately 500mV.
+For a worst case analysis, it would be safe to assume that the 12439 output will always generate at least a 400mV output swing.
 Note that most high speed ECL receivers require only a few hundred millivolt input swings for reliable operation.
-As a result, the output generated by the 12430 will, under all conditions, be sufficient for clocking standard ECL devices.
-Note that if a larger swing is desired the 12430 could drive a single gate ECLinPS Lite amplifier like the MC100LVEL16.
+As a result, the output generated by the 12439 will, under all conditions, be sufficient for clocking standard ECL devices.
+Note that if a larger swing is desired, the 12439 could drive a single gate ECLinPS Lite amplifier like the MC100LVEL16.
 The LVEL16 will speed up the output edge rates and produce a full swing ECL output at 800MHz.

 Motorola reserves the right to make changes without further notice to any products herein.
 Motorola makes no warranty, representation or guarantee regarding the suitability of its products for any particular purpose, nor does Motorola assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any and all liability, including without limitation consequential or incidental damages.
 "Typical" parameters which may be provided in Motorola data sheets and/or specifications can and do vary in different applications and actual performance may vary over time.
 All operating parameters, including "Typicals" must be validated for each customer application by customer's technical experts.
 Motorola does not convey any license under its patent rights nor the rights of others.
 Motorola products are not designed, intended, or authorized for use as components in systems intended for surgical implant into the body, or other applications intended to support or sustain life, or for any other application in which the failure of the Motorola product could create a situation where personal injury or death may occur.
 Should Buyer purchase or use Motorola products for any such unintended or unauthorized application, Buyer shall indemnify and hold Motorola and its officers, employees, subsidiaries, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use, even if such claim alleges that Motorola was negligent regarding the design or manufacture of the part.
-Motorola and the such unintended or unauthorized use, even if such claim alleges that Motorola was negligent regarding the design or manufacture of the part.
-Motorola and the such unintended or unauthorized use, even if such claim alleges that Motorola was negligent regarding the design or manufacture of the part.
-Motorola and the demarks of Mot
+Motorola and (A) are registered trademarks of Motorola, Inc. is an Equal Opportunity/Affirmative Action Employeer.